 Practical experience in creative drama teaching by leading a class in drama under faculty supervision for a semester.
-Includes Clinical experience: 10 hours minor, Type 10.
-Prerequisites: THE 280 and consent of instructor.
-May be repeated for maximum of 6 hours.
+Includes Clinical Experience: 10 hours minor, Type 10.
+May be repeated for a maximum of 6 hours.
+Prerequisites: THD 280 and consent of instructor.
 385 PRINCIPLES OF THEATRE EDUCATION 4 sem. hrs.
 Capstone course in Theatre Education Sequence; philosophies of theatre education, teaching strategies, co-curricular programs, textbook analyses, professional organizations, related field experiences which include directing in a local high school.
 Includes clinical experience: hours 25-125, Type 1-5.
-Prerequisites: THE 285; C or better in C&I 216 or concurrent registration; admission to Professional Studies; or consent of instructor.
+Prerequisites: THD 285; grade of C or better in TCH 216 or concurrent registration; Admission to Professional Studies.
+400 INDEPENDENT STUDY 1-4 sem. hrs.

-401 TEXT I
+401 TEXT I 1 sem. hr.

 Introduction to rhetorical aspects of dramatic/non-dramatic texts, emphasis on identifying different types of text-speaking challenges for the actor.
 Prerequisite: Consent of instructor.

 402 THEATRE PRACTICUM

+1-3 sem. hrs.

 Production experience in the areas of acting, costume, and scenery preparation, production crew, box office, and stage management.
 May be repeated.
-Consent of instructor.
+Prerequisite: Consent of instructor.

 403 TEXT II

+1 sem. hr.

 Deeper exploration of the rhetorical aspects of dramatic and non-dramatic texts, with a focus on classical argumentation.
-Prerequisites: THE 401 or consent of instructor.
+Prerequisite: THD 401 or consent of instructor.

 405 TEXT III

+1 sem. hr.

 Course dedicated to exploring the clues, cues, and acting prompts in Shakespeare's First Folio of 1623.
-Prerequisites: THE 401 and 403; or consent of instructor.
+Prerequisites: THD 401 and 403; or consent of instructor.

 407 TEXT IV

+1 sem. hr.

 Application of principles of Text I, Text II, and Text III classes with specific regard to the plays of Shakespeare.
-Prerequisites: THE 401, 403, and 405; or consent of instructor.
+Prerequisites: THD 401, 403, and 405; or consent of instructor.

-408 DIRECTED PROJECTS IN ACTING AND DIRECTING
+DIRECTED PROJECTS IN ACTING AND DIRECTING

+1-4 sem. hrs.

 Individually supervised projects in acting and directing offered by contract in arrangement with graduate faculty.
 May be repeated.
-Consent of instructor.

-412 ACTING STUDIO I:

-19TH & 20TH CENTURY AMERICAN CLASSICAL MASTERS
+Prerequisite: Consent of instructor.
+ACTING STUDIO I: NINETEENTH AND TWENTIETH CENTURY AMERICAN CLASSICAL MASTERS 3 sem. hrs.

-Development of essential acting techniques toward professional proficiency utilizing significant texts by 19th and 20th Century American classical masters.
-Consent of instructor.

-413 VOICE STUDIO I:

-FOUNDATIONS: FREEING THE INSTRUMENT
+Development of essential acting techniques toward professional proficiency utilizing significant texts by nineteenth and twentieth century American classical masters.
+Prerequisite: Consent of instructor.
+VOICE STUDIO I: FOUNDATIONS: 413 FREEING THE INSTRUMENT 2 sem. hrs.

 An introduction to vocal technique focusing on freeing the actor from tension and habits that interfere with optimal vocal use.
 Emphasis on building the strength, flexibility, and stamina of a well-trained professional stage voice.
 Prerequisite: Consent of instructor.

-414 MOVEMENT STUDIO I: USE OF THE SELF 3 sem. hrs.
+414 MOVEMENT STUDIO I: USE OF THE SELF

+3 sem. hrs.